Case Management Articles

 The following criteria must be met for an escalation request to be approved.

 1. There must be an active case.
-There must be an existing case open before it can be escalated.
+There must be an existing case open before additional help can be requested.

 2. Double-check the case.
 Has there been a recent update to the case that you may have missed?
 Is Product Support waiting on more information from you before they can proceed?

-4. An escalation should not be requested for a Root Cause Analysis (RCA) unless Product Support has had 5 business days for cloud deployments to complete analysis, per our standard Service Level Targets for RCA delivery.
+3. Additional help should not be requested for RCA (Root Cause Analysis) for Cloud Platform outages unless Product Support has had 5 business days to complete analysis for cloud deployments, per our standard Service Level Targets for RCA delivery.
 See PureConnect Direct Customer HandbookPureConnect Partner Handbook, or Cloud CX Handbook.

-6. Low-priority cases are not eligible for escalation.
+5. Low-priority cases are not eligible for additional help.

 • To change a case to medium-priority, request the change in the work notes.